Tarannum123/Reverse-TweetedAt/README.md

 # TweetedAt and Reverse TweetedAt

 [TweetedAt](https://oduwsdl.github.io/tweetedat/) extracts date and time from the tweet ID by reverse-engineering [Twitter Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).
+It is the only web service which allows users to find the timestamp of the Snowflake tweet IDs and estimate tweet timestamps for pre-Snowflake Tweet IDs.

 [ReverseTweetedAt](https://tarannum123.github.io/Reverse-TweetedAt/) converts timestamp to a tweet ID prefix by reversing [TweetedAt](https://oduwsdl.github.io/tweetedat/).